Brooke Hogan: 2009–present: The Redemption and film debut

 In early 2009, Hogan announced the title of her second album to be The Redemption.
 The album's lead single, "Falling", featured rapper Stacks, and was released on March 31, 2009.
 On June 30, Hogan released the album's second single, "Hey Yo!", which featured Colby O'Donis on guest vocals.
 On July 4, Hogan released a mixtape, titled "Judgement Day", to help promote the release of the album.
 The mixtape caused a buzz online after the song 'Ur Not That Hot' was seen as a diss toward The Hills star, and fellow pop singer, Heidi Montag.
 The song also includes a fake voicemail that Hogan implies was sent to her from Montag.
 The Redemption was released on July 21 in the US and Canada for digital download and as a physical copy.
 It debuted at number 144 on the Billboard 200, and 27 on the Independent Albums chart, selling 3,381 copies in its first week.
 She parted ways with SoBe Entertainment after the promotion for the album concluded.

 In November 2009 Hogan was featured in Toni Braxton's music video for "Yesterday".
 In late 2009, Hogan made her first film appearance in the live action film Little Hercules in 3D, which was only released in certain territories outside of the US.
 It was released on October 8, 2009 in Kazakhstan and Russia, and in the Czech Republic on January 7, 2010.

 Hogan appeared as Kate in the science fiction film 2 Headed Shark Attack, which was released on January 17, 2012 in the United States.
 She also appeared as Sandy Powers in the film "Sand Sharks", which was released on January 9 in the United Kingdom.
 She also performed as a voice actor for multiple characters on Adult Swim’s show, China, IL.

 She confirmed on June 12, 2014 via her official Instagram account, that her new single would be called "Beautiful" and set a release date for fall of 2014.
 On July 13, 2015, Hogan released her first alternative country track titled "Girlfriend" on iTunes.
 In September 2015 Hogan released her first extended play ‘I Wanna Be Your Girlfriend’.
 In 2018 she released a follow-up EP ‘So Many Summers’.
 On November 1, 2019, Hogan released her newest pop single titled "Touch My Body."
 An accompanying music video was released a week later on November 8, 2019.

 Brooke started her own design company in 2018.

 Brooke Hogan is the founder of BB Designs by Brooke.
 BB Designs By Brooke creates residential home staging.

+On May 15, 2026, Hogan released a cover version of Aaliyah's 2000 number-one single "Try Again".
+She faced criticism online, with people thinking Hogan shouldn't do an Aaliyah cover as the former isn't black.